jupys/up_banking_homeassistant/README.md

 That's it!

-# To-Do:
+# ~~To-Do:~~

-- Show full information about a purchase when clicking on a recent_transaction sensor
+- ~~Show full information about a purchase when clicking on a recent_transaction sensor~~

-# Cannot be added
+# ~~Cannot be added~~

-- Move $ to start of values, but keep total working
+- ~~Move $ to start of values, but keep total working~~
- - Due to Home Assistant and Jinja2's restrictions, it's not possible to add $ to the beginning of a friendly_name_template and also work out a sum for Total Balance.
+  - ~~Due to Home Assistant and Jinja2's restrictions, it's not possible to add $ to the beginning of a friendly_name_template and also work out a sum for Total Balance.~~

+Moving the dollar sign to the start of the balance can be done by adding another template sensor, which still allows for all calculations (such as total balance, and any other calculation the user wishes) to be made.
+Adding extra template sensors to display a "correct" value doesn't noticably slow down Home Assistant in my testing, however, YMMV

 # Recently Added: